CEO History of RTX (Raytheon)

 © History Oasis

-Frederick Brant Rentschler was an aviation pioneer and business leader who founded United Aircraft and Transport Corporation in 1929, merging his Pratt & Whitney aircraft engine company with Boeing and other aviation interests.
+Frederick Brant Rentschler founded the United Aircraft and Transport Corporation in 1929 by merging his Pratt & Whitney engine company with Boeing.

 HARRY GRAY